 If the restart fails, there is probably a long-running task that prevents the agent from restarting immediately.
 The logfiles in /var/log/patchman/ will point out that the shutdown signal was received by the process, and will be processed as soon as possible.
 If the process hasn't restarted after 10 minutes, please contact email@example.com and send along the logfiles for further inspection.

 Although we strive to maximize compatibility, we may occassionally drop support for outdated agent versions.
-Your client will then not be able to connect to the Portal, meaning that new detections will not be reported and existing detections can't be resolved.
+Your agent will then not be able to connect to the Portal, meaning that new detections will not be reported and existing detections can't be resolved.